 - A $50 application fee in the form of cashier’s check, certified check, or money order made payable to NCCU School of Law (No Personal Checks Accepted);

-- A letter of good standing from the current law school, stating that you have permission to visit and the conditions under which you will receive credit for the courses taken at NCCU School of Law; AND
+- A letter of good standing from your current law school stating that you have permission to visit which includes the conditions under which you will receive credit for the courses taken at NCCU School of Law;

 - An official transcript of all of your law school course work (You must have completed 29 credit hours to be eligible to be a visiting student.);

 - A Consortium Agreement from your current institution if they participate in the Consortium Agreement (optional)

 The Office of Admissions will not review your visiting student application until we receive your law school transcripts you’re your letter of good standing.